 Outlook OneDrive integration using Power Automate (Flow), interesting perspectives?

 Most Office 365 customers are familiar with Microsoft Flow by name, but are not sure of what it is exactly.
-And, since Microsoft recently rebranded Flow to Power Automate and announced they will add new features like Robotic Process Automation (RPA), that’s not going to get any better.
+And, since Microsoft recently rebranded Flow to Power Automate and announced they will add new Robotic Process Automation (RPA) features, that’s not going to get any better.

-Which are the limits of this cloud service?
+- Which are the limits of these features?

 Answers in this post!